hamzanasir123/hamzanasir123/README.md

 - 👋 Hi, I’m Hamza Nasir
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning Metaverse Web 3 Generative AI.
+- 🌱 I’m currently learning Metaverse Web 3 Generative AI Typescript JavaScript Html And Css
 - 💞️ I’m looking to collaborate on international Projects.
 - 📫 You can reach me from my number: 03122449908- 😄 Pronouns: King Of Codes.